How to Use Linux List Services to Effectively Manage Running Services in 2024

 Pro Tip

 Unsure how to write a command for your needs?
-Use Hostinger’s GPT-powered VPS AI Assistant to easily generate code, commands, and instructions to manage your server.
+Use Hostinger’s GPT-powered Kodee AI assistant to easily generate code, commands, and instructions to manage your server.

 Another method to manage Linux services in a VPS is to use a hosting control panel, which offers a visual interface.
 Graphical service management is suitable for beginners because it’s simpler than using a command-line interface.